modernjuliaworkflows/modernjuliaworkflows.github.io/sharing/index.md

 This problem of "interfaces" does not yet have a definitive solution in Julia, but several options have been proposed: [Interfaces.jl](https://github.com/rafaqz/Interfaces.jl), [RequiredInterfaces.jl](https://github.com/Seelengrab/RequiredInterfaces.jl) and [PropCheck.jl](https://github.com/Seelengrab/PropCheck.jl) are all worth checking out.

 }

+Part of interoperability is also flexibility and customization: the [Preferences.jl](https://github.com/JuliaPackaging/Preferences.jl) package gives a nice way to specify various options in TOML files.

 ## Collaboration